contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 $ docker tag -f redis redis
 ```

-### 5. Run contiv-compose and see the policies working
+### 5. Build Networks and Create Policies

-Before we run the composition, we must create a few networks, which can be easily accomplished using:
+To demo the policies, first create a network as follows:

 ```
 netctl net create -s 10.11.1.0/24 dev
 ```

-Now we can fire up the example composition
+Run `contiv-compose` to create a policy, as follows:

 ```
 $ cd $GOPATH/src/github.com/docker/libcompose/deploy/example
 $ contiv-compose up -d
 ```

-You'll see something like, which is an indication that the composition is up and running
+The system displays notifications similar to the following:

 ```
 WARN[0000] Note: This is an experimental alternate implementation of the Compose CLI (https://github.com/docker/compose)